-Overall, MTS is estimated to be the cause of 2% to 5% of all DVT.
+Overall, May-Thurner syndrome is estimated to cause 2% to 5% of all DVT.
 However, many retrospective cadaveric and radiographic studies have estimated the prevalence to be much higher.
-Multiple autopsy studies on unselected patients showed the prevalence of MTS to be between 14% to 32%.
-The radiological studies, which specifically chose patients with left lower extremity DVT, reported the incidence of MTS in such patients to be between 22% to 76%.
-A systematic review of the literature reported the incidence of MTS in women to be two times higher compared to men.
+Multiple autopsy studies on unselected patients showed MTS prevalence to be between 14% to 32%.
+The radiological studies, which specifically chose patients with left lower extremity DVT, reported MTS incidence in such patients to be between 22% to 76%.
+A systematic review of the literature reported MTS incidence in women to be two times higher compared to men.
 It also reported that while men had a higher degree of pain and swelling in the left leg, the women tended to be younger and are more likely to present with a pulmonary embolism in addition to lower extremity DVT.
 A lot of uncertainty exists over the exact prevalence of MTS, and clinical manifestations of MTS do not happen in all patients.

 The chronic pulsatile stimulation from the overlying common iliac artery irritates the endothelium of the left iliofemoral vein, which leads to the formation of bands, which are often referred to as spurs.
 Most patients are clinically asymptomatic as either venous collaterals develop to maintain the continuity of the blood flow, or the obstruction is not critical.
-Only in the presence of transient risk factors like surgery, pregnancy, or post-partum, a DVT is precipitated.
+Only in the presence of transient risk factors like surgery, pregnancy, or post-partum can it precipitate a DVT.

 MTS is known to occur more commonly in the second and third decades of life.
 Young women are more commonly affected compared to men.
 Due to the proximity with the lower lumbar vertebrae, MTS should be suspected in patients with left lower extremity DVT.
-Although MTS is an anatomical variant that is present since birth, the presence of transient risk factors like pregnancy or postpartum, prolonged immobilization, post-surgery, or secondary to oral contraceptive pills is needed to precipitate a DVT.
-A high index of suspicion is needed, especially when a young woman presents with the left lower extremity DVT in the setting of the aforementioned transient risk factors, and the hypercoagulability workup is negative.
+Although MTS is an anatomical variant present since birth, the presence of transient risk factors like pregnancy or postpartum, prolonged immobilization, post-surgery, or secondary to oral contraceptive pills is needed to precipitate a DVT.
+A high index of suspicion is needed, especially when a young woman presents with the left lower extremity DVT in the setting of the aforementioned transient risk factors.
+The hypercoagulability workup is negative.

 1. Ultrasound (US) Doppler: This is the most common technique used in the emergency department to diagnose a DVT.
 However, technical difficulties in assessing the inferior vena cava (IVC) and iliac vein may limit their utility.
 In addition to this, it is very challenging to diagnose iliac vein compression on a US Doppler.
-The high velocity of blood in the common iliac vein may be an indicator of iliac vein compression; however, this exam is dependent on technical expertise.
+The high velocity of blood in the common iliac vein may indicate iliac vein compression; however, this exam depends on technical expertise.

 2. CT venography: It has a higher sensitivity and specificity to detect iliac vein compression nearing 95%.
 It is also useful in ruling out other causes of iliac vein compression, like lymphadenopathy, hematoma, and cellulitis.
-However, a common pitfall with CT venography is that it cannot account for the volume status of the patient and hence can overestimate the degree of compression in a dehydrated patient.
+However, a common pitfall with CT venography is that it cannot account for the patient's volume status and hence can overestimate the degree of compression in a dehydrated patient.

 4. Venography with intravascular US (IVUS): This is the gold standard to diagnose MTS.
 IVUS provides a real-time evaluation of the vessel lumen, the accurate size of the luminal diameter, and provides information regarding the structural changes in the vessel wall.
-In addition to this, IVUS can also provide information regarding the chronicity of the thrombus, which could help in deciding management (for example: to perform thrombolysis of acute clot burden or not).
+In addition to this, IVUS can also provide information regarding the chronicity of the thrombus, which could help decide management (for example: to perform thrombolysis of acute clot burden or not).
 IVUS can also localize guidewires during challenging recanalizations in a patient with multiple venous collaterals and assist in accurate placement of stents.
-The biggest advantage of IVUS is that in venous studies, contrast is not needed, which reduces the chances of contrast related nephropathy and allergies.
+The biggest advantage of IVUS is that contrast is not needed in venous studies, which reduces the chances of contrast-related nephropathy and allergies.